 Here are the average building permit costs in America in 2021 according to HomeAdvisor.
 Building permit costs vary by city.
 Building permit costs are often usually a percentage of the remodel cost.
 Then there are random fees as well.
 Therefore, check with yours for a more accurate estimate.

 Talk about tons of building permit costs!
 A good licensed contractor will be able to navigate all the required permits.
 He may include the permit costs in the cost of the remodeling contract or send you the permit bill separately.

 The Building Inspector Is On The Homeowner's Side

 Given you are paying to have your remodeling project inspected, the building inspector is supposed to be on the homeowner's side.
 The building inspector makes sure all the electrical, plumbing, and building work is done to code.
 The last thing you want is faulty wiring that results in your house burning down.

 Therefore, no matter how painful the inspection process is, the key is reminding yourself the building inspector is there for your own good.
 In fact, the more times an inspector has to come over to your house and evaluate the work, the more you're getting out of your permit fee!

 If you execute the work yourself, it’s even more important to have someone experienced inspect the details.
 A good inspector will provide guidance on how to get things done right and pass his inspection.
 A bad inspector will just report what is wrong with minimal guidance.
 Then, you're left guessing how to best do the work.

-Unfortunately, however, there are also some instances when a building inspector can hold your project hostage due to corruption.
-My contractor has told me stories where a building inspector won’t pass a stage of inspection until they receive some type of favor or money.
+Unfortunately, however, there are also some instances when a building inspector or contractor can hold your project hostage due to corruption.
+My contractor has told me stories where a building inspector won't pass a stage of inspection until they receive some type of favor or money.

 Remodel With Permits Or Without Permits